maximillionare2030/landing-page-maximillian-truong/DOCUMENTATION.md

 ### Key Features

 - ✅ WCAG AA compliant themes with automatic contrast enforcement
-- ✅ Three layout variants: Classic, Timeline, and Compact
+- ✅ Classic layout with premium animations and modern design
 - ✅ Multi-step form with auto-save to localStorage
 - ✅ Image upload with required alt text for accessibility
 - ✅ Config validation with detailed error messages